matias-kovero/svelte-spotify-web-playback/README.md

 <SpotifySDK {client_id} />
 ```
 #### Notes
 You can get your `client_id` by creating an Spotify App [here](https://developer.spotify.com/dashboard/applications).
-Remember to add urls to your callback url.
+Remember to add urls to your callback on Spotify Dashboard.
 __You should add the url where this player will locate__, no need to add `/callback`
-Example when developing you probaly will have the player on your development server `http://localhost:3000/`
+Example when developing you probaly will have the player on your development server `http://localhost:3000/` <- Trailing slash.

 ## Using custom slots
 You propably want to customize your player - this is done via slots.